-Fibrous cortical defects typically occur in children, and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 30 - 40% of skeletally immature children / adolescents 3.
-There is a male predilection by a ratio of 2 : 1 3.
+Fibrous cortical defects typically occur in children (usually 2-15 years), and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 40% of skeletally immature children/adolescents 3.
+There is a male predilection by a ratio of 2:1 3.

-During the healing phase, there is an increase in osteoblastic activity as the defect is replaced by new bone, gradually being remodelled and completely disappearing 2.
+During the healing phase, there is an increase in osteoblastic activity as new bone replaces the defect, gradually being remodelled and completely disappearing 2.

-The typically occur within the metaphysis or diametaphyseal junction and appear as small (< 2 - 3 cm) lucent defects within the cortex that over time become sclerotic as they heal.
+They typically occur in the metaphysis or diametaphyseal junction and appear as small (<2-3 cm) lucent defects within the cortex that over time become sclerotic as they heal.
 They are typically located in the distal femur or proximal or distal tibia.
 They are much less frequently seen in the upper limb 2-3.

 Importantly, there is no associated soft tissue mass 3.